Asus ROG Phone 8 vs Asus ROG Phone 7: Are The Upgrades More Than Skin-Deep?

 The ROG Phone has been a constant in Asus’ ever-changing smartphone lineup.
 Other than the fact that it has always been an extremely capable mobile gaming package, this series has always prioritised function over form, which may not have helped its case.
 For example, the outgoing ROG Phone 7 looked dated for a premium smartphone back in 2023, especially with chunky bezels and a gaudy ‘gaming design’, sub-par cameras and a clunky software experience.

-Since the Asus ROG Phone 8 is charging a price of USD 1,099 (INR 91,300 approximately), it remains to be seen whether enough changes have been made in the key areas to give it a fighting chance against the upcoming Samsung Galaxy S24 Ultra and the OnePlus 12.
+Since the Asus ROG Phone 8 is charging a price of USD 1,099 (THB 38,569 approximately), it remains to be seen whether enough changes have been made in the key areas to give it a fighting chance against the upcoming Samsung Galaxy S24 Ultra and the OnePlus 12.

 Asus ROG Phone 8 vs Asus ROG Phone 7: Comparing their specs